singingwolfboy/netlify-home/_posts/2015-11-9-an-interview-with-wade-warren.md

 tags: null
 ---

 Modern Static Web Tech is growing by leaps and bounds as developers begin to learn just how much of a difference static web technology can make for their sites, apps and projects.
-At the most recent [Static Web Tech Meetup](http://www.meetup.com/sf-static-web-tech/) (where we got to be in the room for the launch of [Jekyll 3.0](https://jekyllrb.com/)!!) our gracious host, Wade Warren of Wikia, took some time to talk to us about how static web technology is being used at [Wikia](http://www.wikia.com/).
+At a recent [Static Web Tech Meetup](http://www.meetup.com/sf-static-web-tech/) (where we got to be in the room for the launch of [Jekyll 3.0](https://jekyllrb.com/)!!) our gracious host, Wade Warren of Wikia, took some time to talk to us about how static web technology is being used at [Wikia](http://www.wikia.com/).

-**Netlify:** _Could you talk about the ways you guys here at Wikia use static sites to better your process?_
+**Us:** _Could you talk about the ways you guys here at Wikia use static sites to better your process?_

 **Wade Warren:** Absolutely!
 The way Netlify has instrumented static site generation, makes it really easy to federate the creation of the sites amongst a large group of people, especially distributed around the world like we are.
 It ties into whatever code management system you want to use.